Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Introduction

 \begin{definition} The \textit{Frobenius pseudomonoid presentation} \F is the same as the pseudomonoid presentation \P, with the following additional data: \begin{itemize} \item Morphisms $\cup : \cat 1 \to \cat C \boxtimes \cat C$ and $f: \cat C \to \cat 1$: \begin{calign} \nonumber \tikzpng[scale=3]{cup} & \tikzpng[scale=3,yscale=-1]{unit} \end{calign} \item Invertible 2\-morphisms $\mu$ and $\nu$:

 \item Swallowtail equations:

 \end{itemize} \end{definition}

 The swallowtail equations are actually redundant, in the sense that any Frobenius pseudomonoid that does not satisfy them gives rise to one that does~\cite{GlobularSwallowtailCoherence, piotr-thesis}, but for simplicity we include them.
+This is equivalent to a presentation of Frobenius pseudomonoids in terms of an interacting pseudomonoid and pseudocomonoid; the presentation we have chosen is simpler, and easier to work with.

 We now give the statement of the coherence theorem.
-Let $X$ and $Y$ be connected, acyclic diagrams built from the generating morphisms of a Frobenius pseudoalgebra, and let $P,Q:X \to Y$ be sequences of rewrites.
 Given a presentation $\S$, we write $\free \S$ for the free monoidal bicategory generated by this presentation~\cite{CSPthesis}.
+Given 2\-morphisms $P,Q$ in \free \S, we write $P=Q$ when they are equal as 2\-morphism in $\free \S$; that is, when they equivalent as composites of 2\-morphism generators modulo the equational structure.

 \begin{theorem}[Coherence for Frobenius structures] Let $P, Q: X \to Y$ be 2\-morphisms in \free \F, such that $X$ is connected and acyclic, with nonempty boundary.
 Then $P = Q$. \end{theorem}